 Trauma-Informed Counties in Practice (TICP) is designed to provide guidance and support for local government workgroups in North Carolina in planning and implementing a trauma-informed approach, with two main goals:

 Click the button below to apply.
-Applications are due by Friday, Aug.
+The application deadline was Aug.
 16, 2024.

 What is our goal?